nemo-cluster/yubikey/README.md

 Some applications support only one SSH key.
 For example, you can define only one `signingkey` in the Git configuration.
 If you want to use FIDO2-secured SSH keys from both Yubikeys, this is a problem.

 With the script [`fido2_set_default_ssh_key`](usr/local/bin/fido2_set_default_ssh_key) you can create a link to a FIDO2-secured SSH key for the currently plugged in Yubikey.
 This way you can always use the default link when you want to use your FIDO2-secured SSH keys.
+The script requires `/usr/bin/ykman` from the Yubikey Manager package.

 Just copy the file to `/usr/local/bin/` or somewhere in `$HOME` and copy [`90-yubikey.rules`](etc/udev/rules.d/90-yubikey.rules) to `/etc/udev/rules.d/` on your local machine.
 Change the placeholder `<USER>` to your local username and change the path of the script if necessary.
 Now every time you connect one of your Yubikeys, one of your FIDO2-secured SSH keys will be available via the path `~/.ssh/id_ed25519_sk_default`.